Frequently Asked Questions (FAQs)

 Distance Learning courses cannot be completed successfully using your phone.
 Students who do not have a computer with Internet access (or have a slow computer or who experience computer problems during the semester) can use the computers in the Computer Lab on campus (LI 117) or the Library lab.
 Tablets may not provide access to all of your Distance Learning materials.
 Check browser requirements at CANVAS support.

 Each distance learning course has an assigned instructor of record.
 You will find contact information, such as an email address and phone number, in your course in Canvas.
 Although you are not in a classroom, you can still seek guidance from your instructor when needed.
 Instructors usually have information for communication and expectations for returning messages on their syllabus.
-You can still assess your Instructor during their regular office hours both on campus and online.
+You can still access your Instructor during their regular office hours both on campus and online.

 General Questions About Courses